Tehsurfer/mapclientplugins.ecgstep/README.md

 Installation
 ------
 1. *Mapclient installation*: If you have a current version of mapclient running, skip this step.
 Otherwise follow the instructions
 [here](https://docs.google.com/document/d/1GbZKzIK-kX86eAWQ0W9t-NmP8woLhHMNZCNhLRES_uE/edit?usp=sharing).
-The plugins mentioned in the instructions can be ignored but follow everything else
+The plugins mentioned in the instructions can be ignored but all other elements of the installation will be needed.

 2. *ecgstep plugin installation*: Navigate to the 'plugins' folder created during the mapclient installation.
 3. Use `git clone https://github.com/Tehsurfer/mapclientplugins.ecgstep.git`